noobeio/noobe.github.io/_posts/2019-06-11-reflected-xss-on-error-page.md

 ![XSS on Error Page](/assets/1602ba3c7472d6e3ebdd237341f8754d-3.png)

 Some tips for hunting Reflected XSS is to test various parameters contained in an endpoint.
-Either on the Front End Page, or even on the Error Page like the example above.
+Either on the Front End Page or even on the Error Page like the example above.

-So this article was written, hopefully it will be useful for us all.
+So this article was written.
+Hopefully, it will be useful for us all.